Thermae Bath Spa Review

 Image Credit: Matt Cardy & Thermae Bath Spa

-Before leaving we had another visit to the Minerva Bath for another go on the lazy river.
-There’s also a super powerful jet spray which we stood under to give our shoulders and neck what felt like a super intense massage!
+Before leaving, we couldn’t resist one more visit to the Minerva Bath for another go on the lazy river.
+There’s also a powerful jet spray which gives your shoulders and neck an intense massage — it’s brilliant!

-My favourite part was the rooftop pool by far.
-I felt so relaxed with the sunshine warming my face and staring out over the views or even closing my eyes for minutes at the time that I completely forgot all life’s little daily stresses and worries.
+My favourite part of the whole spa was definitely the rooftop pool.
+I felt completely relaxed, with the sunshine warming my face and the views stretching across Bath.
+For those few moments, I forgot about all the little daily stresses and worries.

-I definitely want to return for another session and make it perhaps a once a year treat.
-I’d love to try the evening package with food (when they have a more suitable veggie option for me) to see the contrast at the spa between night and day - I'm certain visiting at night time would reach a whole new level of relaxation!
+I’d love to return again for another session and make it a yearly treat.
+Next time, I’d like to try the evening package with food (when they have a suitable veggie option for me).
+I imagine the atmosphere at night, with the lights and steam rising into the sky, would be even more magical.